-NOTE: A hoist or lift truck is necessary to assemble the Beet Harvester.
+NOTE: A hoist or lift truck is necessary to assemble the beet harvester.

 Set the frame on a level area to assemble.
-Place a board under carrier wheels so they do not sink into soft ground.
+Set the lifter wheels on a board so they do not penetrate into soft ground.

 SETTING CARRIER WHEEL SPACINGS